vuestorefront/vue-storefront/packages/core/docs/getting-started/layouts-and-routing.md

 | `/checkout/thank-you`                               | `Checkout/ThankYou.vue`              | `thank-you`      |
 | `/reset-password`                                   | `ResetPassword.vue`                  | `reset-password` |

-## Manually adding and modyfing routes
+## Manually adding and modifying routes

-If you want to manually add your own custom routes or modify some that we provided, use the `extendRoutes` function in the `nuxt.config.js`.
+If you want to manually add your custom routes or modify some already provided, use the `extendRoutes` function in the `nuxt.config.js`.
 This function has two properties:

-* `routes` — array of already registered routes.
+* `routes` — an array of already registered routes.
 You can `push` or delete entries from it.
 * `resolve` — helper function for resolving Vue.js components based on their paths in the project.

 For the sake of example, let's assume that we created a `pages/AboutUs.vue` component, but we want to use the `/company/about-us` route instead of auto-registered `/aboutus`.
 There are two approaches we could take.

-The first apparoch is to **delete existing route** and **register new route** with a different path.
+The first approach is to **delete existing route** and **register new route** with a different path.

 ```javascript
 // nuxt.config.js